-Chicken Thighs, White Rice, Cottage Cheese, Zucchini, Peas, Broccoli, Safflower Oil (70% linoleic acid), Wild Alaskan Salmon Oil, Calcium Carbonate, Potassium Chloride, Zinc, Choline, Kelp Powder, Vitamin B12, Wholefood MultivitaminManufactured by: The Healthy Barker, Kitchener, ON N2H 5H6
+Chicken Thighs, White Rice, Cottage Cheese, Zucchini, Peas, Cauliflower, Safflower Oil (70% linoleic acid), Wild Alaskan Salmon Oil, Calcium Carbonate, Potassium Chloride, Zinc, Choline, Kelp Powder, Vitamin B12, Wholefood MultivitaminManufactured by: The Healthy Barker, Kitchener, ON N2H 5H6

 Our recipes are formulated to be complete and balanced, with the assistance of our pet nutritionist and meet and exceed the guidelines of the National Research Council (NRC).

 GUARANTEED ANALYSIS AS FED

 - 10.11%Protein (min)

 Determining the correct size for meals depends on the type of dog food, how many times a day your dog eats, size, metabolic rate, the amount of exercise and more.
 Each dog is different and has different needs.
 Use the chart below as a starting point for daily food allowance and adjust to suit your pooch's lifestyle and activity level.

 Use a standard 8 oz. measuring cup and divide the amount per day into the desired feedings per day.
 For example: 8 oz. x 2 meals per day = 2 meals @ 4 oz. each.